Rockstars Are People Too06-12-2012

 No one wants to be approached like they're on a different level and that you're inferior - well, possibly Kanye, but for all the obvious reasons.

 The music industry has got to be the most informal industry on earth.
-Believe it or not, you will be taken more seriously if you write emails with poor grammar and in all lower case.
+Believe it or not, you will be taken more seriously if you write emails in all lower case.

 Do your research.
 If the person you want to contact has a blog - FOLLOW IT.
 Read up on the posts and get to know it well.
 Follow their Twitter and Facebook page - if it's a Page.
 Don't friend them just yet - too soon.